I7-Examples/Bronze/docs/source.txt

 Section 2 - The Windchimes
 [The windchimes need to guide the player through the darkness when he wears the helmet, so we have a fairly complicated set of rules determining whether they're audible and, if so, how this is described.]

 Some iron windchimes are an ambiguously plural thing in the Rose Garden.
 Understand "guard" or "guards" or "chimes" or "chime" or "chain" or "padlock" or "small" or "lock" as the windchimes.
 "Strung up by a chain is a set of [iron windchimes]."
 The description of the windchimes is "Each chime is engraved with the staring eyes and exaggerated nostrils of a spirit warrior."
 The windchimes can be lockable.
 The windchimes can be locked.
 The windchimes are lockable and locked.
-The windchimes have a property called matching key.
+[The windchimes have a thing called matching key.]
 The small key unlocks the windchimes.
 Instead of taking the windchimes when the windchimes are locked: say "The chimes have been locked to the chain that supports them."

 Instead of pulling the locked windchimes, say "They refuse to come free, having been locked in place with a small padlock."
 Instead of pulling the unlocked windchimes when the windchimes are in the location: try taking the noun.